Scalr MCP Server

 Claude Desktop doesn't show Scalr tools

-- Check configuration file syntax: Ensure your JSON is valid (use a JSON validator)
+- Check your JSON config syntax (use a JSON validator).

 - macOS: